-This Boardwalk is not like boardwalks other beaches.
+This Boardwalk is not like boardwalks on other beaches.
 There are no shops, food carts, or rides along with it.
-The boardwalk runs up the coast allowing you amazing views of the ocean.
-I love walking with beach views but sometimes the sand can be a pain so this path is perfect for this!!
+The boardwalk runs up the coast, allowing you amazing views of the ocean.
+I love walking with beach views, but sometimes the sand can be a pain, so this path is perfect for this!!

 Discovery Trail in Long Beach Washington